The 8 Most Beautiful Beaches in Puerto Rico

 More things to do: Visit the largest “macro-mural” in Puerto Rico at the Cerro Cabrera neighborhood.
 What is a “macro-mural,” you may ask?
 It is a colorful mosaic composed of 10 colors.
 Every house is painted as part of the installation, entwining the entire community as one piece of art.
 Walk up the stairs and along the streets and get ready to Instagram.

-While you’re in Aguadilla, you’ll also want to see Peña Blanca.
-Also known as Wishing Well Beach, this site is best visited in early summer.
-It’s being forever reshaped by the tides, so you could visit year after year and still feel like you’re seeing it for the first time.
+While you’re in Aguadilla, you’ll also want to see Peña Blanca, also known as Wishing Well Beach.
+Best visited in early summer, it’s constantly being reshaped by the tides, so you could visit year after year and still feel like you’re seeing it for the first time.
 Bring your snorkeling gear and keep an eye out for sea turtles.
-If you’re really craving some solitude, once you walk down the concrete steps leading to the beach, turn north and keep walking a little -- what little crowd might be there will thin out pretty quickly.More things to do: Adrenaline junkies should head to the ruins of the Sugar Mill Pier in Aguadilla, once the busiest pier for sugar trade between the U.S. and Puerto Rico.
+If you’re really craving some solitude, once you walk down the concrete steps leading to the beach, turn north and keep walking—what little crowd that might be there will thin out pretty quickly.More things to do: Adrenaline junkies should head to the ruins of the Sugar Mill Pier in Aguadilla, once the busiest pier for sugar trade between the U.S. and Puerto Rico.
 You can climb the pier, walk to the end, and jump straight into the ocean.
 If that feels too intimidating, hike down the hill and enjoy an almost-private beach below.
 Later, head to Zazones, one of the best Creole restaurants in the northwestern region of Puerto Rico.
 It may feel like fine dining, but the prices are moderate.
 Try their house sangria; it is deeeelicious.